topeogunleye/9ijakids-game-list/README.md

 ## MealDB App

-Meal Finder App for users to get Meal Recipes Recommendation, Recipe Instructions and Ingredients, or Get random recipes.
+Game Catalogue App for kids to get see a list of games available.
+Game Catalogue includes Image,title and description for each game.

 ## Project Specifications